Moors murders: Later investigation

-Police visited Hindley – then being held in HM Prison Cookham Wood in Kent – a few days after she received the letter, and although she refused to admit any involvement in the killings, she agreed to help by looking at photographs and maps to try to identify spots she had visited with Brady.
+Police visited Hindley – then being held at Cookham Wood Prison in Kent – a few days after she received the letter, and although she refused to admit any involvement in the killings, she agreed to help by looking at photographs and maps to try to identify spots she had visited with Brady.
 She showed particular interest in photos of the area around Hollin Brown Knoll and Shiny Brook, but said that it was impossible to be sure of the locations without visiting the moor.
-Home Secretary Douglas Hurd agreed with DCS Topping that a visit would be worth risking despite security problems presented by threats against Hindley.
-Writing in 1989, Topping said that he felt "quite cynical" about Hindley's motivation in helping the police.
-Although Winnie Johnson's letter may have played a part, he believed that Hindley, knowing of Brady's "precarious" mental state, was concerned he might co-operate with the police and reap any available public-approval benefit.
+Home Secretary Douglas Hurd agreed with Topping that a visit would be worth risking despite security problems presented by threats against Hindley.
+Writing in 1989, Topping said that he felt "quite cynical" about Hindley's motivation in helping police.
+Although Winnie Johnson's letter may have played a part, he believed that Hindley, knowing of Brady's "precarious" mental state, was concerned he might co-operate with police and reap any available public-approval benefit.

 On 16 December 1986, Hindley made the first of two visits to assist the police search of the moor.
 Police closed all roads onto the moor, which was patrolled by 200 officers, some armed.
 Hindley and her solicitor left Cookham Wood at 4:30 a.m., flew to the moor by helicopter from an airfield near Maidstone, and then were driven, and walked, around the area until 3:00 pm.
 Hindley had difficulty connecting what she saw to her memories, and was apparently nervous of the helicopters flying overhead.
-The press described the visit as a "fiasco", a "publicity stunt", and a "mindless waste of money", but DCS Topping defended it, saying "we needed a thorough systematic search of the moor ...
+The press described the visit as a "fiasco", a "publicity stunt" and a "mindless waste of money", but Topping defended it, saying "we needed a thorough systematic search of the moor ...
 It would never have been possible to carry out such a search in private."